Hibiki no Mahou

 , while considered cute and Moe

-, surprisingly breaks free of this appearance by delving into the darker side of magic and its consequences on magicians and normal people alike.
-Major themes throughout the work focus on love and deep bonds between people, and arguably inspiration and hope.
+, breaks free of this appearance by delving into the darker side of magic and its consequences on magicians and normal people alike.
+Major themes throughout the work focus on love and deep bonds between people, sadness, and inspiration and hope.

 This series provides examples of:

 - Amnesiac Lover: Shirotsuki and Yui.
 Especially heartbreaking because he forgets her multiple times.

 - Art Initiates Life: When Shiiraasan gets her hands on a packet of magic crayons.
 But they can't create living things, leaving her with only a drawing when she tries to draw the person she wants with her most...

 - Big Sister Instinct: Misaki when Hibiki is grievously injured in a magical experiment.
 She is shown at her most emotional while trying to convince Ahito to go heal the poor girl.

 - Birthday Episode: In which the characters celebrate Ikko's and Hibiki's birthdays, as Hibiki's was the day before.
 Or was it?